Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: Experiments

 \textbf{Analysis of Different Attack Strategies' Efficacy.} An analysis of the individual attack strategies reveals that each method successfully exploits distinct architectural weaknesses.
-The \textbf{speech-audio mixture} method proved the most potent, with a staggering 88.56\% ASR against Gemini 2.5 Pro and nearly 100\% on several open-source models, underscoring a critical 'cross-modal blindness.'
+The \textbf{SAO} method proved the most effective, with an 88.56\% ASR against Gemini 2.5 Pro and nearly 100\% on several open-source models, underscoring a critical cross-modal weakness.
 Models adeptly transcribe a benign spoken query while completely ignoring the malicious intent conveyed by background audio.
-Similarly effective, the \textbf{Multi-speaker Dialogue} method demonstrates how requests can be obfuscated within a natural conversation, successfully bypassing safety filters that may only detect direct, command-like instructions.
-The high ASR of 63.93\% against Gemini 2.5 Pro highlights the difficulty even advanced models face in assessing risks distributed throughout a long-form dialogue.
-Lastly, the \textbf{Speech Overlap} attack targeted the models' information processing in complex acoustic environments.
-Although Gemini 2.5 Pro showed improved resistance, high success rates against Gemini 1.5 Pro (74.89\%) and the Qwen series confirm that for most models, disentangling overlapping audio remains a significant security flaw.
+Similarly effective, the \textbf{MSD} method demonstrates how requests can be obfuscated within a natural conversation, successfully breaking safety filters that may only detect direct instructions.
+The high ASR of 63.93\% against Gemini 2.5 Pro highlights the challenge that even advanced models face risks distributed throughout a long-form dialogue.
+Lastly, the \textbf{SSO} attack targeted the models' information processing in complex acoustic environments.
+Although Gemini 2.5 Pro showed improved resistance, high ASR against Gemini 1.5 Pro (74.89\%) and the Qwen series confirm that for most models, disentangling multiple audio sources remains a significant security flaw.
+Furthermore, we provide qualitative examples with model responses under SACRED-Bench attacks in Appendix \ref{sec:examples}.

+\textbf{No model suffers from over-refusal on HCS}.
+Regardless of the model's performance on the red-teamed set, almost all models achieved very low false alarm rates on HCS.
+Notably, proprietary models achieved lower than 1\% FAR, and SALMONN-Guard achieved 0\%.
+The FARs are also rare on other models, demonstrating that models performing well are not because of a higher refusal rate, but because of a better safety mechanism.